algolia/docsearch/docs/src/faq.md

 could help.
 Feel free to [send us an email][1] as well, and we'll provide all the help we can.

-## How many records are created by DocSearch?
+## How many records the DocSearch crawl creates?

-The [property `nb_hits`][9] in your configuration keeps track of the number of records that were extracted and indexed by the last DocSearch run.
-It is updated automatically at each run.
+The [property `nb_hits`][9] in your configuration keeps track of the number of records the crawl has extracted and indexed by the last DocSearch run.
+It updates this number automatically.

 The DocSearch scraper follows [the recommended atomic-reindexing strategy][10].
 It creates a brand new temporary index to populate the data scraped from your website.
-Once the crawl is successfully achieved, this temporary index overwites the old index defined in your configuration with the key `index_name`.
+When successful, the crawl overwites the old index defined in your configuration with the key `index_name`.

 ## Why aren't my pages indexed?

 We are scraping your website according to your configuration.
 It might happen that some pages are missing from the search.
-There are several possible reasons for that:
+You should know the possibles reasons of that and:

 - Makes sure you are not filtering on the search by wrongly using `facetFilters`.
 [See here for more details][11].
-- Make sure the page missing is referenced from an other indexed page thanks to a hyperlink tag `<a/>`.
+- Make sure that an other indexed page references the page missing from thanks to a hyperlink tag `<a/>`.
-- Make sure you are [providing a compliant sitemap from the configuration][12] and that this page is referenced by it.
+- Make sure you are [providing a compliant sitemap from the configuration][12] and that it references the page.

 ## Can I know when the next crawl will happen?

 No you can't.
-You can only know that every crawls are made in a day.
+You should be aware that we made every crawls in a day.
 The position of your crawl in the queue is the inverse of the lexicographic order of your `index_name` amongs the whole list of featured website.